The primary databases we will be using include

 When practicing evidence based nursing, you usually have to perform a literature review.
 You seldom actually have to 'do' Research.

-Evidence based practice is answering clinical questions using a combination of information from exisiting research, your clinical expertise, your patient's values, and the local resources.
+Evidence based practice is answering clinical questions using a combination of information from existing research, your clinical expertise, your patient's values, and the local resources.

 Evidence based practice can be broken down into the following steps.